ehamiter/Sublime-Text-2-Plugins/README.md

 Sublime Text 2 Plugins
 ===============================================

-This is just a handy place to store some plugins I use for ST2.
+This is just a handy place to store some plugins I wrote for ST2.

 blame.py